VALE46GP/charades/README.md

-# React-Redux Template
+# Charades

-This is a template for building web applications
+This app allows a group of people to play charades together.

 ## Features